Robotic automation

 Let’s have a look at what stands behind these questions.

 4. Do operators often have to manage exceptions to this process?
-You can overview how your employees handle routine processes and see how often certain exceptions to these processes occur.
-This way you’ll define which processes will still require a lot of human intervention even when automated and which won’t.
+You can review how your employees handle routine processes and see how often certain exceptions to these processes occur.
+This way, you’ll define which processes will still require a lot of human intervention even when automated and which won’t.

+• Future-proofing RPA bots by laying the foundation for AI and ML.
 Plain RPA software can be rather straightforward and limited.
 Enhancing it with AI and ML capabilities opens more opportunities for your company.
 For example, such empowered software can process handwritten documents, analyze images and photos, answer your customers’ typical queries, and unburden your support team.
-You can opt for building RPA with AI and ML technologies right away and even not wait for future software updates.
+You can opt for building RPA with AI and ML technologies right away and not even wait for future software updates.

+• Long-term development partnership.
 Digitization is a fast-evolving phenomenon, especially when it comes to technologies that can perform tasks instead of humans.
-Consider long-term cooperation with your development team so they can support, maintain, and improve your software in a timely manner.
-This way, you’ll stay relevant on the market and keep up with modern supply chain demands.
+Consider long-term cooperation with our development team so we can support, maintain, and improve your software promptly.
+With your in-house business development teams, we can compose an RPA center of excellence (COE) to efficiently measure RPA ROI and its impact on your business performance.

-Yalantis provides RPA services.
-They include consulting, software development, and managed services.
-We always offer long-term support for our clients after the development and deployment stages.
-Plus, the logistics domain is one of the core areas of our expertise, so our team knows well all the pain points and peculiarities of supply chain operations.
-You can rely on us for digital transformation of your business.
+At Yalantis, we always offer long-term support for our clients after the development and deployment stages.
+Plus, the logistics domain is one of the core areas of our expertise, so our team knows well all the pain points and peculiarities of supply chain and logistics operations.
+You can rely on us for digital transformation support for your business.
 We’re eager to help you streamline all inefficient logistics processes with advanced automation tools.

 Explore our expertise